rcasanovan/Skyscanner/FOLLOW-UP.md

 It would be great to manage all the possible response codes coming from the server.

+- Translations: If I had more time it would be great to add translations for the app (localized strings).

 ### Q) Which parts are you most proud of?
 And why?